The Bankrate promise

 Next steps after an FHA appraisal

-The seller is generally responsible for repairs unless otherwise stated in the sale contract.
-Some contracts will stipulate that the property is being bought as is, says DiBugnara.
-These repairs are expected to be completed before closing.
+Generally, the seller is responsible for repairs unless otherwise stated in the purchase and sale agreement (PSA).
+Some PSAs will stipulate that the property is being bought ‘as is,’” says DiBugnara.
+In that case, it’s the buyer’s responsibility to fix them.

 Consider an FHA 203(k) loan, which allows for financing both the purchase of the home and the required repairs through a single mortgage.
 Borrowers can make a variety of repairs using an FHA 203(k) loan.
 These fixes include structural alterations, reconstruction, modernization and elimination of health and safety hazards.

 A home appraisal for a single-family home costs a median of $500 as of 2022, according to the National Association of Realtors.
 The price will depend on the level of demand in your area, how far the appraiser has to travel and the size of the house and lot.
 The homebuyer typically assumes this cost, and it may be folded into your closing costs.

 In general, an FHA appraisal can be good for as long as six months, especially in a market where home values aren’t appreciating quickly.In a hotter market, an appraisal might only be good for three months before becoming outdated.
 If all goes well, you should be able to close within 30 or 45 days, well before the appraisal expires.